Cuántos Kilómetros Por Hora Son

 Understanding Kilometers Per Hour (km/h)

 Kilometers per hour (km/h) is a common unit of speed in many parts of the world, particularly in Europe and other metric system users.
-It represents the distance traveled in kilometers (km) within one hour (h).
-For example, a car traveling at 60 km/h covers 60 kilometers in one hour.
+That said, it represents the distance traveled in kilometers (km) within one hour (h).
+Here's one way to look at it: a car traveling at 60 km/h covers 60 kilometers in one hour.

 Converting km/h to Other Units of Speed